XuehaiPan/Dev-Setup/README.md

 3. replace all the identifiers of your user name to `$USER` in `temp.txt`;
 4. replace all `\` to `\\` in `temp.txt`;
 5. replace all `$` to `\$` in `temp.txt` (including `$` in `$HOME` and `$USER` added above);
-6. add the following to the script:
+6. add the following lines to the script:

 ```shell
 cd $HOME   # this line has already been added at the top of the script